RamzanJamali/Perfusion_System/README.md

 - The `software/` directory contains the Python-based dashboards.
 Use `Dashboard_2` for the best experience.
 - Refer to the `hardware/` directory for assembly guides, CAD files, and the bill of materials.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Human corneas were ethically sourced for research and not used for transplantation.